-Division of Research Programs U.S. - Japan Cooperative Medical Sciences Program: USJ CMSP (Research on Global Health Issues)
+Division of Research Programs U.S. - Japan Cooperative Medical Sciences Program: USJCMSP (Research Program on the challenges of Global Health issues)

 Outline